alexarice/homepage-styx/src/index.md

 I also enjoy formalising things in Agda and and am a user of Emacs and the NixOS Linux distribution.

+## Thesis
+My thesis "A type-theoretic approach to semistrict higher categories", was submitted on 18th April 2024 ([pdf](pub/thesis.pdf))

 ## Papers

 - Strictly Associative and Unital ∞-Categories as a Generalized Algebraic Theory ([pdf](pub/strict-unit-assoc.pdf), [arxiv](https://arxiv.org/abs/2302.05303))